miksula/mac-setup/README.md

 ## Running a specific set of tagged tasks

 You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook`'s `--tags` flag.
-The tags available are: `personal`.
+The tags available are: `personal`, `company`.

 ```
 ansible-playbook main.yml -K --tags "personal,other"